mc100s/workshop-simon-game/README.md

 ### `updateRound` function

 It will show the current round to the user.
 To do that, we have to select the span with ID `counter` and update its text.
-The value we are going to use is the one we have stored in `this.round`.
+The value we are going to use is the one we have stored in `simon.round`.

 ```
 jQuery